 Spend a day learning about the HSC science extension course exploring best scientific practice, experimental design, research techniques and reviewing statistical analysis of data.

 Workshops generally run in the first few weeks of Term 4 every year.
-Details will appear hear closer to the date.
+Registrations opening soon - join our Science Extension Mailing List for alerts.

 Linking high school students with PhD mentors to support their science investigation skills development during the HSC Science Extension course.